ansible/molecule/doc/source/verifier.rst

+.. _verifiers:

 *********
 Verifiers
 *********

 Molecule is `opinionated`.
 By being opinionated molecue tries to enforce a common way in which roles are maintained.

+The verifier section, specifies the verifier to use, with options to override the defaults.
+Currently `testinfra` is the only verifier which implements this override functionality.

 Testinfra
 =========